dominion321/storefront-backend-with-postgres/README.md

 - To make this application tailored to your specifications, you need to create a `.env` file.
 Follow the requirements for that file from the `.example-env` file.
 - You would also need to run `docker compose up` to set up the database for the application.
 ### Note:
  Having the docker desktop application is a requirement to carry out this operation.
-To install, visit `https://docs.docker.com/engine/install/`
+To install, visit [this website](https://docs.docker.com/engine/install/)

 ## Scripts to run
 - To get started with the application, run <code>npm install</code> in your console.